502nd Infantry Regiment (United States): World War II

 In August 1942, following the activation of the 101st Airborne Division at Camp Claiborne, Louisiana, the 502nd PIR moved from Fort Benning to join the rest of the division at Fort Bragg.
-The integration of a selected parachute unit into a partly draftee division that for the most part was not jump qualified led to problems, some of which could only be solved through training.
-Throughout the rest of 1942 and into 1943 the 502nd took part in the 101st's grueling training program, which consisted of individual, unit, and combined division training.
-During March 1943 the 502nd took part in a series of wargames across the Carolinas and then across Tennessee later that year.
+The integration of a selected parachute unit into a partly draftee division that for the most part was not jump-qualified led to problems, some of which could only be solved through training.
+Throughout the rest of 1942 and into 1943, the 502nd took part in the 101st's grueling training program, which consisted of individual, unit, and combined division training.
+In March 1943, the 502nd took part in a series of wargames across the Carolinas; later that year, it exercised across Tennessee.

-On 4 September 1943 men of the 502nd boarded the SS Strathnaver bound for their new home in England.
+On 4 September 1943, men of the 502nd boarded the SS Strathnaver bound for their new home in England.
 After breakdowns and saltwater contamination of the ship's drinking water, the regiment was stuck in St. John's, Newfoundland.
 On 4 October the SS John Ericsson picked them up, and they arrived in Liverpool on 18 October.
-They settled into quarters in the small villages of Chilton Foliat and Denford in Berkshire, England which would be their home for the next seven months.
-The Regiment's troopers continued their rigorous training which included 15–25 mi hikes and daily close combat exercises.
-Instructions were given on a wide variety of items ranging from first aid, map reading, chemical warfare and demolitions.
+They settled into quarters in the small villages of Chilton Foliat and Denford in Berkshire, England, which would be their home for the next seven months.
+The Regiment's troopers continued their rigorous training which included 15–25 mi hikes and daily close-combat exercises.
+Instructions were given on a wide variety of topics, including first aid, map reading, chemical warfare, and demolitions.
 Other training was held on the use of German weapons, since enemy dead were considered a source of emergency resupply.
-Company and battalion size parachute drops were rehearsed heavily.
-The largest of these rehearsals was a division combat drop in May, Exercise Eagle.
-It didn't go well with H Company dropped 9 mi short of the objective.
-High winds and rough landings injured over 400 paratroopers across the division, many of whom were then not available for the Normandy jump three weeks later.
+Company- and battalion-sized parachute drops were rehearsed heavily.
+The largest of these rehearsals was Exercise Eagle, a division combat drop in May.
+It didn't go well; H Company dropped 9 mi short of the objective, while high winds and rough landings injured over 400 paratroopers across the division, many of whom were then not available for the Normandy jump three weeks later.